-In 2019, 11 Korean startups achieved the unicorn status putting South Korea at the 4th place among the countries with most startups and in the same league as the US, China etc. The strong infrastructure, venture boom, government support and tech growth in Korea are the reasons why the country is among the top 5 nations riding the phenomenal unicorn wave.
+In 2019, 11 Korean startups achieved the unicorn status putting South Korea at the 4th place among the countries with most startups and in the same league as the US, China etc. What is a unicorn status in the startup ecosystem?
+It is basically a startup or company whose value reaches over a billion dollars.
+The strong infrastructure, venture boom, government support and tech growth in Korea are the reasons why the country is among the top 5 nations riding the phenomenal unicorn wave.
 The government envisages the number to reach 20 unicorns by 2022.

 Koreatechdesk.com shortlists top Korean startups that have joined the billionaire club and are soaring high on success:

 1) Coupang – Valuation – $9 billion; Funds Received – $ 3.8 billion

 Dubbed as the ‘Amazon’ of South Korea, Coupang is the fastest growing e-commerce startup.
 Founded in 2010, it is the largest online retailer selling products from electronics to food to over 120 million consumers.
 The startup is popular for its ‘Rocket Delivery’ that promises delivery in 24 hours and ‘Dawn Delivery’ service that offers mid-night orders delivered by morning at 7 am.

 Named one of the ‘50 Smartest Companies in the World’ by MIT Technology Review and ‘30 Global Game Changers’ by Forbes, Coupang is the fastest growing e-commerce startup.
 For the reason, it is dubbed as the ‘Amazon’ of South Korea.
 Founded in 2010, it is the largest online retailer selling products from electronics to food to over 120 million consumers.